dwjohnston/blacksheepcode/blog ideas.md

 - Extensible content.
    - i.e a form that might have different variants.
 Rather than providing these variants via props, you can allow additional content to be passed as a prop and have some kind of registration function that allows intecepting the form submission event to display addition errors.

+How I went about solving a problem:

+- Created scripts to create test users
+- Migration to new subscripions upstream payments upstream.
+   - FF at root level, rewrite the whole thing.
+   - Confluence document to track things.

+- Migration to new upstream
+   - Confluence doc to ask questions, track bugs.
+   - Map on to the old response.

 ## Big